UK-Export-Finance/exip/README.md

 # Export Insurance Policies (EXIP) :briefcase:
 Welcome to the Export Insurance Policies repository!
 This repository houses the code for the UK Export Finance (UKEF) EXIP service, a public-facing application that offers various features to exporters:

-- Obtain a quote for export insurance coverage with UKEF.
+- Obtain a quote for Export Insurance Policies (EXIP) from UKEF.
 - Create and log in to an EXIP account.
-- Create an application for export insurance coverage and submit it to UKEF.
+- Create an application for Export Insurance Policies (EXIP) and submit it to UKEF.

 The repository is based on the [template-typescript-package](https://github.com/UK-Export-Finance/template-typescript-package).